 Some users are not too devastated if their computer will not boot up as long as they have their personal files backed up.
 Instead, they see it as an opportunity to purchase the latest laptop.

-Ideally, they should give the computer to a company that specialises in secure IT disposals.
-Many IT disposal companies restore old computers to sell on the second hand computer market.
+Ideally, they should give the computer to a company that specializes in secure IT disposals.
+Many IT disposal companies restore old computers to sell on the second-hand computer market.
 Some ship restored and repaired computers to developing countries where many people cannot afford new computers.

 Companies often dispose of fully working computers because they want better spec models.
 Safe computer disposal involves wiping all company data off hard drives and reselling them.